metal3-io/metal3-docs/design/baremetal-operator/uefi-http-boot.md

 ### Test Plan

-The new hardwre driver can currently be tested only on supported hardware as the Redfish support must be enabled and supported by the BMC.
+The new hardware driver can currently be tested only on supported hardware as the Redfish support must be enabled and supported by the BMC.
 Although the support for UEFI HTTP boot has been added to sushy-tools, so the current BMO e2e tests set can be expanded to cover this scenario.